 It’s also essential to get some fresh air if you’ve got a busy day of work, otherwise your head will be prime to explode.
 Whether it be a walk into town to study, or a walk down the road, stretch your legs.

 Thursday November 25th

 Today was every student’s nightmare: a 9am seminar.
 From 9-11am today, I attended my Neurobiology of Depression session, another amazing module you can apply for in 2nd-Year.
 Choosing modules relevant to what career you aim to do is a great way to get a taster of what to expect.
 If you haven’t decided what career you want by the time it comes to module applications, don’t worry!
 Just pick something you think sounds interesting.

 I also had my second shift of the week today.
 For anyone aspiring for a job in the psychology sphere, mental-health care is an amazing bit of hands-on experience away from a lecture theatre.

 Because I had such a busy day, I only did a bit of light work when I arrived home in the afternoon.
 With a heavy workload, it’s so important to give yourself time to breathe.
 Tonight, I chose to treat myself to one of my favourite meals.
 Overall, a nice end to my most packed day of the week!

 Friday is yet another independent study day.
 Now that all my seminars have finished for the week, I use Fridays to start my reading for next week.
 I like to give myself as much of the weekend off as possible to recharge for the following week.

-On Fridays, the Department sends out weekly emails to keep students in the loop about upcoming deadlines and opportunities.
+On Fridays, Psychology staff sends out weekly emails to keep students in the loop about upcoming deadlines and opportunities.
 It’s a really useful way to find volunteering opportunities, as well as keeping on top of upcoming assignments.